BEIJING

 APPROACHED

-Walking off the tube I am immediately greeted by this woman.
-I know what the deal is straight away but she continues to talk asking where I’m from.
-‘Ah the U.K.’ She says, ‘the land of handsome men’ oh here we go I thought.
-I honestly did want to go for coffee at a Starbucks or something as she wouldn’t be able to carry out the scam there but it was my first day and had things to do so told her I was away meeting my friend.
+Walking off the tube, I was immediately greeted by this woman.
+Knowing what the deal was straight away, she continued talking and asked where I was from.
+‘Ah, the U.K.,’ she says, ‘the land of handsome men.’
+Oh, here we go, I thought.
+Honestly, I did want to go for coffee at a Starbucks or something, as she wouldn’t be able to carry out the honeytrap scam there.
+But since it was my first day and I had things to do, I told her I was meeting my friend.

 TIPS FOR TRAVELLING IN BEIJING:

-- Be aware of scams, always suspect anyone who approaches you.
+- Be aware of the honeytrap scam; always suspect people who approach you.

-- Locals will try and take a photo of you without your permission, personally I don’t mind as the Chinese have been generally very nice.
-However this is up to you.
+- Locals will try to take a photo of you without your permission.
+Personally, I don’t mind, as the Chinese have generally been very nice.
+However, this is up to you.

 BEIJING FACTS: